prav10194/Python-Examples/LRU Cache/README.md

 For performing the main 2 functions, we would need to create 2 more helpful functions.

-1. delete(key) - will delete the LR visited key
+1. delete(key) - will delete the key from LL.
 2. insert(key, value) - will insert the key as MR visited key.